Benrobo/Snache-js/readme.md

 let snackbar = new SnackBar({
   showIcon: `<Boolean>` // If you wanna show a icon, make this true orderwise false,
-  iconName: `<string>` //Snackbarr uses fontawesome icons by default,just provide the fontawesome-icon names,
+  iconName: `<string>` //Snache-js uses fontawesome icons by default,just provide the fontawesome-icon names,
-  snackbarText: `<String>`, //The snackbarr text,
+  snackbarText: `<String>`, //The Snache-js text,
   snackbarTextColor: `<String>` // the color of the snackbar text,
   iconColor: `<String>`, //snackbar icon color (red, #0000, rgb(0,255,0)),
-  visibility: `<boolean>`, //true | false, this would hide the snackbarr element when turned true,
+  visibility: `<boolean>`, //true | false, this would hide the Snache-js element when turned true,
   actionText: `<String>`, //the action element inner text for eg Button,
   action: `<Boolean>`, // If you wanna show a action button, make this true orderwise false,
   handler: () => {